 With the rise of the digital workplace, the days in which one can think of software companies as being synonymous with tech companies are over.
-No matter what industry an organization may be in, it relies on software to get things done and realize key business objectives.
+No matter what industry a company may be in, it relies on software to get things done and realize key business objectives.
 A financial services company, for example, may not think of itself as a software company, and yet software is what it uses to move money, engage with customers, and accomplish the countless other tasks that keep it going as a business.
-Even a government agency looking to deliver a better digital experience for citizens for tasks such as renewing a driver's license or paying property taxes, relies on software.